100 Famous Logos: Design Lessons & Brand Strategy for 2026

 The eternal second-place finisher has a logo history that shows it.

-- The Fact: Pepsi has redesigned its logo over a dozen times in its history, starkly contrasting with Coca-Cola's consistency.
+- The Fact: Pepsi has redesigned its logo over a dozen times in its history, a stark contrast to Coca-Cola’s consistency.
 The older design (above), a slightly skewed “smile,” cost $1 million in 2008.

 - My Take: The constant redesigns scream of a brand that’s not quite comfortable in its skin, always trying to catch up.
 The logo is a clean, patriotic-coloured circle, but its history is a lesson in chasing trends rather than building heritage.